Banks grant 45,000 mortgage payment breaks due to Covid-19 crisis

 Some 14,000 payment breaks for SMEs have also been granted or are close to completion

-The heads of the State’s five banks agreed in mid-March to provide three-month long payment breaks to homeowners and businesses affected by Covid-19
+The heads of the State’s five banks agreed in mid-March to provide three-month payment breaks to homeowners and businesses affected by Covid-19.

 More than 45,000 mortgage payments breaks have been granted by banks or are close to completion, new figures show.
 This is equivalent to 5 per cent of all mortgages in the Republic.

-Data from Banking Payments Federation Ireland (BPFI) shows close to 14,000 payment breaks for SMEs were granted or are in the process of being agreed over the past three weeks.
-In addition, banks are “well advanced” in processing 3,2000 requests for working capital facilities, chief executive Brian Hayes.
+Data from Banking Payments Federation Ireland shows close to 14,000 payment breaks for SMEs were granted or are in the process of being agreed over the past three weeks.
+In addition, banks are “well advanced” in processing 3,200 requests for working capital facilities, chief executive Brian Hayes.

 Mr Hayes said banks were reallocating up to 50 per cent of staff to ensure delivery of payment breaks to businesses affected by the Covid-19 crisis.